Sean-Jay-M/TicTacBro/README.md

 # Notes

-- This is a basic TicTacToe minimax with a Big-O notation of O(b^m).
+- This is a very basic TicTacToe minimax with a Big-O notation of O(b^m).
   - Where B is the number of moves in the available in the game and m represents the depth of the tree.